AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 }
 ```

-When simulating the following call stack, we can execution flow to continue procedurally.
+When simulating the following call stack, we can expect execution flow to continue procedurally.
 The simulator will begin at the account contract's entry point, find a call to `Foo::example_call`, then begin to execute the code there.
 When the simulator executes the code in contract `Foo`, it will find the further nested call to contract `Bar::nested_call`.
-It will execute the code in Bar, bringing the return value back to contract `Foo`.
+It will execute the code in `Bar`, bringing the return value back to contract `Foo`.
 The same process will be followed for contract `Baz`.

 So far the provided example is identical to other executions.
 Ethereum execution occurs in a similar way, during execution the EVM will execute instructions until it reaches an external call, where it will hop into a new context and execute code there, returning back when it is complete, bringing with it return values from the foreign execution.